mojambo/liked-in/README.md

 7. In Slack, use the following commands:

 - `/likedin [LinkedIn post URL]` to share a LinkedIn post
-- `/set-linkedin-cookie` to set your LinkedIn authentication cookie
+- `/set-linkedin-cookie` to set your LinkedIn authentication cookie: `li_at` retrieved from your browser

 ## Project Structure